Get

 4. Pumpkin

-Pumpkin is one of the favorite choices of vets when recommending something to give a sick pet.
+Pumpkin is one of the favorite choices of vets when recommending something to feed a dog with diarrhea.
 You should only give your dog canned pumpkin, not pumpkin pie filling.
 It is low in calories and fat while providing a decent source of fiber.
 The latter adds bulk that can help remedy loose stools.
 Plus, pumpkin contains rich sources of potassium and beta-carotene to support recovery.

 5. Low-Fat Protein